-Our monthly presentations are open to members (and invited guests by arrangement) and cover a balanced programme of topics within an overall maritime theme.
+Our monthly talks are open to all members (and invited guests by prior arrangement only) and cover a balanced programme of topics within an overall maritime theme.

-Presentations are held at The Athenaeum, 18 Church Alley, Liverpool L1 3DD, usually on the third Thursday of each month from September through to May at 12.30pm, with coffee available from midday.
+Talks are held at The Athenaeum, 18 Church Alley, Liverpool L1 3DD, usually on the third Thursday of each month from September through to May at 12.30pm, with refreshments available from midday.
+Unless advised otherwise, members do not need to indicate attendance in advance, and can simply turn up on the day.
+Members who wish to invite guests must notify us at firstname.lastname@example.org at least 24 hours in advance.
 The calendar of events is as follows:

 A young sailor is thrown into the Royal Navy’s deep end.

 A film has recently been released regarding six Chinese seamen who managed to survive the sinking of the Titanic.
 Our speaker will cover her small part in the making of the film and also discuss the life of Chinese seafarers in the early part of the last century.

 This trade was one of the last bastions of the sailing ship era and our speaker, a former ICI Overseas Freight Manager, describes how the product was shipped from Cornwall to Ellesmere Port or Runcorn and then on to the Potteries by canal.

 This talk covers the speaker’s deployment to Pitcairn Island in 1976, in RFA Sir Geraint, the prime aims being the first phase of constructing a proper jetty and harbour breakwater plus building some new roads.